MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.HDInsight/v1.6.1/New-AzureHDInsightCluster.md

 ## PARAMETERS

 ### -Certificate
-Specifies the management certificate for an azure_2 subscription.
+Specifies the management certificate for an Azure subscription.

 ```yaml
 Type: X509Certificate2